XiaoMi/themis/readme.md

 **Timestamp Server**

 Themis uses the timestamp of HBase's KeyValue internally, and the timestamp must be global strictly incremental.
-Themis depends on [chronos](https://github.com/XiaoMi/chronos) to provide such timestamp service.
+Themis depends on [Chronos](https://github.com/XiaoMi/chronos) to provide such timestamp service.

 **Client Library**

 1. Provide transaction APIs.
-2. Fetch timestamp from chronos.
+2. Fetch timestamp from Chronos.
 3. Issue requests to themis coprocessor in server-side.
 4. Resolve conflict for concurrent mutations of other clients.